wenjie-hoo/magic-cat/source/about/index.md

-Hi!👋 I'm Wenjie(Clark) Hu, a recent computer science graduate from Maynooth University.
-I'm very interested in self-driving and data science, and most of my experience is in Python and its ecosystem of tools.
-Other than tech, I like playing table tennis, hiking and cultural exchange.
-I currently live in Ireland.
+Hi!👋 I am Wenjie(Clark) Hu, currently studying at the Univeristy of Wroclaw in Poland.
+I am very interested in self-driving and data science, and most of my experience is in Python and its ecosystem of tools.
+Besides tech, I like playing table tennis, hiking and cultural exchange.
 <br>
 <table rules="none" align="center">
 	<tr>